 - If the patient sees nothing at all, they are said to be NPL (no perception of light).

 - If the patient reads most of a line right but gets one or two wrong at the 12-metre row for example, this is recorded as 6/12-2.

-- If he or she gets more than two wrong, assume the patient can only read the line above.
-Similarly, if he or she could manage a couple of letters in the line below but not the whole line, it is recorded as 6/12+2.
+- If they get more than two wrong, assume the patient can only read the line above.
+Similarly, if they could manage a couple of letters in the line below but not the whole line, it is recorded as 6/12+2.